Lisbon man allegedly trying to meet 13-year-old girl charged with attempted gross sexual assault

 TOPSHAM — A 35-year-old Lisbon man who allegedly thought he was meeting with a 13-year-old girl at a home off Main Street Friday afternoon was met by police instead and charged with attempted gross sexual assault.

-Chad Cornish, 35, of Lisbon was arrested with the Class B felony and transported to Two Bridges Regional Jail in Wiscasset, according to Sagadahoc County Sheriff Joel Merry.
+Chad Cornish, 35, of Lisbon was arrested on a Class B felony and transported to Two Bridges Regional Jail in Wiscasset, according to Sagadahoc County Sheriff Joel Merry.
 He is being held without bail pending his arraignment on Monday.

-“The arrest was a result of a multiday investigation in which Cornish had multiple text message conversations with a 13-year-old female and arranged to meet the girl after school,” a press release states.
-“Throughout the investigation the girl was never put in a position to actually meet with the suspect and the girl’s parents were fully aware of the situation.”
+The investigation began after the girl’s parents reported text messages found on their daughter’s phone between their daughter and Cornish a few days prior to the arrest, Merry said.

-Merry said while Cornish planned to meet with the girl, police officers staked out the parking lot at 149 Main St. in Topsham at around 2:45 p.m. on Friday.
-They arrested Cornish when he arrived at the designated meeting place.
+“The arrest was a result of a multiday investigation in which Cornish had multiple text message conversations with a 13-year-old female and arranged to meet the girl after school,” a news release states.
+“Throughout the investigation, the girl was never put in a position to actually meet with the suspect and the girl’s parents were fully aware of the situation.”

-The girl’s parents reported text messages found on their daughter’s phone between their daughter and Cornish a few days prior to the arrest, Merry said.
+Police staked out the parking lot at 149 Main St. in Topsham at around 2:45 p.m. on Friday.
+Police say they arrested Cornish when he arrived there to meet the girl.

 Cornish was charged with attempted gross sexual assault “because he took substantial steps toward the commission of that crime,” Merry said.